betheden/hebrew-grammar/content/number_singular.rst

   and-[dir.obj] every\_winged **bird** after-its-kind.
   every kind of **bird** that has wings

-With some nouns, the singular form can be used as either a :ref:`common<number_singular-common>` singular or a collective singular.
+With some nouns, the singular form can be used as either a :ref:`common singular<number_singular-common>` or a collective singular.
 For example, the noun עוֹף֙ can mean "bird" or "birds".

 .. csv-table:: Example: GEN 1:21 –– common singular of עוֹף